pivpn/pivpn/README.md

 another pass phrase for the encrypted key - if you're normal, just use the same one.
 After this, the script will assemble the client .ovpn file and place it in the directory 'ovpns' within your home directory.

+You can run just 'pivpn' to see all the options.

 Importing .ovpn Profiles on Client Machines
 --------------------------------------------